dzekelid/payments/_listings/paypal/adaptivepaymentspreapprovaldetails-post-openapi.md

   /AdaptivePayments/PreapprovalDetails:
     post:
       summary: Preapproval Details
-      description: "Use the PreapprovalDetails API operation to obtain information about an agreement between you and a sender for making payments on the sender\u2019s behalf."
+      description: Use the PreapprovalDetails API operation to obtain information about an agreement between you and a sender for making payments on the sender???s behalf.
       operationId: AdaptivePayments.PreapprovalDetails.post
       x-api-path-slug: adaptivepaymentspreapprovaldetails-post
+      responses:
+        200:
+          description: OK
+      tags:
+      - Payments
+  /AdaptivePayments/Preapproval:
+    post:
+      summary: Preapproval
+      description: 'Use the Preapproval API operation to set up an agreement between yourself and a sender for making payments on the sender???s behalf.
+You set up a preapprovals for a specific maximum amount over a specific period of time and, optionally, by any of the following constraints: the number of payments, a maximum per-payment amount, a specific day of the week or the month, and whether or not a PIN is required for each payment request.'
+      operationId: AdaptivePayments.Preapproval.post
+      x-api-path-slug: adaptivepaymentspreapproval-post
+      responses:
+        200:
+          description: OK
+      tags:
+      - Payments
+  /AdaptivePayments/PaymentDetails:
+    post:
+      summary: Payment Details
+      description: Use the PaymentDetails API operation to obtain information about a payment.
+You can identify the payment by your tracking ID, the PayPal transaction ID in an IPN message, or the pay key associated with the payment.
+      operationId: AdaptivePayments.PaymentDetails.post
+      x-api-path-slug: adaptivepaymentspaymentdetails-post
+      responses:
+        200:
+          description: OK
+      tags:
+      - Payments
+  /AdaptivePayments/Pay:
+    post:
+      summary: Pay
+      description: Use the Pay API operation to transfer funds from a sender???s PayPal account to one or more receivers???
+PayPal accounts.
+You can use the Pay API operation to make simple payments, chained payments, or parallel payments;
+        these payments can be explicitly approved, preapproved, or implicitly approved.
+      operationId: AdaptivePayments.Pay.post
+      x-api-path-slug: adaptivepaymentspay-post
       responses:
         200:
           description: OK